pawanpaudel93/ao-deploy/README.md

 ao-deploy ao.config.ts
 ```

-#### Example: Deploy contracts with configuration
+#### Configuration File

 > [!Note]
 > Configuration files are only supported in Node.js environments.
 For web environments, use the API directly with individual contract configurations.

-Here is an example using a deployment configuration:
+Deploy multiple contracts using a configuration file:

 ```ts
 // aod.config.ts